There are different ways to pass your wealth on.

 This limits their control over it.
 This might become a problem under certain unforeseen circumstances.

-However, the settlor can still retain some control if they are also a trustee or have set specific terms in the trust agreement to cover certain events.
+However, the settlor can still hold some control if they are also a trustee.
+Or if they have set specific terms in the trust agreement to cover certain events.

 How to put a house into a trust